KeckObservatory/p-squared/docs/_build/html/_sources/index.rst.txt

 For example, for an Wamiea-based employee working a half day in the morning, they would have an entry showing their location as "HQ" from 8am-12pm and then "Leave" from 12pm to 5pm.

-The People planner comprises of a user interface (UI) run by a web browser, either Firefox, Chrome, Safari, or Edge.
+The People planner comprises of a user interface (UI or Frontend) run by a web browser, either Firefox, Chrome, Safari, or Edge.
-The UI leverages an API which connects to a databse, where user entries are created, edited, and deleted.
+The UI leverages an API (or Backend) which connects to a databse, where user entries are created, edited, and deleted.

 All Keck Staff has access to P-Squared.
 They log in through the authentication portal, using their